6. DTU course discovery

 The obvious solution for this is then to create a scheduled job for scraping the course websites and create the graph.
 I tried some recommended websites for free python script hosting, but I also need file hosting as well.
 It did not go well.
 I then found that GitHub actions lets you do exactly that.
 GitHub actions is usually used for CI/CD tasks, but it doesn’t have to be that.

 I have created an update_courses.yml workflow file.
-This will run all the processing once a year on July 1st.
+This will run all the processing the 1st of every month.

 name: Update Graph